rstacks/ctf-writeups/README.md

 # CTF Writeups

 Below, you can find links to all of my writeups for CTF competitions I've participated in.
-As of July 2024, I have completed writeups for **53 challenges** across
+As of August 2024, I have completed writeups for **53 challenges** across
 **6 competitions**.

 ## List of Writeups